 · Pennisetum alopecuroides (common form)

 Pennisetum alopecuroides is commonly called Swamp Foxtail Grass.
-Its distribution ranges from tropical Queensland to the south of New South Wales mainly along the coast.
+Its distribution ranges from tropical Queensland to the south of New South Wales, mainly along the coast.
 It naturally occurs in moist conditions and boggy areas.
-Importantly, Harden (1993) classifies Pennisetum alopecuroides as a native Australian species, however, to confuse the issue, many sources indicate it may not be indigenous to Australia, but rather naturalised having been transported here prior to European settlement.
+Importantly, Flora of New South Wales volume 4 classifies Pennisetum alopecuroides as a native Australian species.
+However, to confuse the issue, some other sources indicate it may not be indigenous to Australia but is naturalised after being transported here before European settlement.

 Pennisetum varieties flower in late summer and autumn.
 Unfortunately, it follows that in areas with warm moist winters, such as tropical Qld and northern NSW, cultivars such as Nafray have been known to occasionally self-seed.
 We at Gardeners Planthub believe in responsible gardening and would not recommend growing this cultivar in such areas.
 To complicate things further, modern gardeners and landscapers will need to consider global warming and the resulting warmer winters some of us are already experiencing when using any plant that could self-seed.
 The same can be said of gardens with warm winter micro-climates, coastal gardens and irrigated gardens.

 When grown in other areas, an uncharacteristically warm and moist winter can see some self-seeding.
 In this case, we recommend thick, quality mulch and vigilance.
-Beware of coarse mulch such as pine bark as this leaves gaps and exposed soil suitable for seed germination.
-Seed heads can be removed before the seed is set and unwanted seedlings can be treated very effectively with glyphosate.
+Beware coarse mulch such as pine bark leaves gaps and exposed soil suitable for seed germination.
+Seed heads can be removed by pruning before the seed is set, and glyphosate (Round-up) can treat unwanted seedlings effectively.

-Pennisetum ‘Rubrum’ is a commonly grown ornamental cultivar grown from the species Pennisetum advena native to Africa, the Middle East and East Asia.
+Pennisetum ‘Rubrum’ is an ornamental cultivar of Pennisetum advena native to Africa, the Middle East and East Asia.
+It is completely sterile and does not have a rhizome, therefore it does not become a weed.
 Both tall and dwarf forms are available.
-It is completely sterile and does not have a rhizome, therefore not become a weed.